*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 El Laberinto del Fauno (Pan’s Labyrinth, 2006)

-Directed by Guillermo del Toro, this part-war, mostly dark fantasy film, is set post-Civil War in the Spanish countryside.
+Directed by Guillermo del Toro, this part-war, mostly dark fantasy film set in Spain, is set post-Civil War in the countryside.
 11-year-old Ofelia and her pregnant mother move in with her stepfather, the fascist and sadistic Captain Vidal, who does not welcome the girl.
 Ofelia is led into a dark fantasy world of a mysterious garden with twisted trees, hidden beneath a labyrinth.
 She meets a faun (half-goat, half-human), who tells Ofelia she’s a princess.
 And to remain a princess, she must fulfill three dangerous tasks.
 El Laberinto del Fauno was nominated and won several Academy Awards, BAFTA Awards, Golden Globes, and so much more.

 Why you should watch it: Using CGI effects and animatronics, you’ll be drawn into this visually wondrous, magical, but also a gruesome tale of a girl trapped in Spain’s ugly Civil War past.